AlainPaillou/JETSONSKY/README.md

 - some improvements to speed up the software
 - modified the ghost reduction with a slider to choose the reduction.
 Ghost reduction will be only active with Low dynamic AADF noise removal filter

-This is a beta version because i did not have to test everything.
+This is a beta version because i did not have enough time to test everything.

 **** 2022-10-24 UPDATE : Issue solved in V14_19.
 Version stay the same.
 Need to upload again V14_19.